 - Seated Cable Row (V-Bar)

-The barbell deadlift is one of the “big three” movements (barbell deadlift, barbell squat, and barbell bench press), and it’s a great indicator of your overall strength.
+The barbell deadlift is one of the “big three” compound movements (barbell deadlift, barbell squat, and barbell bench press), and it’s a great indicator of your overall strength.
 This exercise allows you to use heavy weight and the most weight of the big three.
 It targets your back and hamstrings and is considered to have the highest muscle activation of your spinal erector muscles compared to other exercises (1).

 Benefits of the Deadlift

 - The barbell deadlift allows you to use heavy weights to target your upper and lower body.